 8. Nai Harn Beach

 Many beaches in Phuket boast of being the best and most beautiful.
-But only a handful can truly lay claim to that title, and Nai Harn Beach is definitely one of them.
+But only a handful can truly claim that title, and Nai Harn Beach is one of them.

 9. Pansea Beach